StefanSchroeder/Golang-Regex-Tutorial/01-chapter1.markdown

 ## Character classes ##

 Character class '\w' represents any character from the class [A-Za-z0-9_], mnemonic: 'word'.
 Personally I restrict filenames to that class.
-[Wheeler, filename paper]

 	r, _ := regexp.Compile(`H\wllo`)
 	// Will print 'true'.